 There are those who believe anti-malware applications aren’t needed.
 While I disagree with that as an absolute statement, if you really know what you’re doing — deeply — then it may be possible to be relatively safe on your own.

 It’s not something I advise at all, since it relies on being 100% right 100% of the time when it comes to identifying and avoiding potential threats.
 Things have become much too complex to rely on that kind of accuracy.

 Not only do I advise running anti-malware tools, I run them myself.

 The real problem is something else entirely.

-It works like this: if typical users receive an email that says, “Click here to see dancing bunnies”, then a significant number of them are going to circumvent any and every protection the system might have in place, because they want to see those dancing bunnies, dammit.
+It works like this: if users receive an email saying, “Click here to see dancing bunnies”, a significant number of them are going to circumvent any and every protection the system might have in place.

 At that point, it doesn’t matter what the ideal operating system is or even what the best anti-malware tool is.
-We’ve all seen or heard of users who very carefully and determinedly dismiss, ignore or otherwise bypass every warning and every roadblock that’s been put in place to keep them safe, simply to see those dancing bunnies.
+We’ve all seen or heard of users who very carefully and determinedly dismiss, ignore, or otherwise bypass every warning and every roadblock put in place to keep them safe, simply to see those dancing bunnies.